 -MoDOT – Brad Kelly

 Brad mentioned that they are working on approving the STIP for next year.
-Currently, MoDOT is performing a lot of road maintenance and mowing, please drive carefully in work zones.
+Currently, MoDOT is performing a lot of road maintenance and mowing.
+Please drive carefully in work zones.

 -Ozarks Transportation Organization (OTO) – David Knaut

 David commented that OTO has their FY 2025-2028 Transportation Improvement Program (TIP) open for public comment.
 They also have a call out for bike, trail, and pedestrian improvements starting on 07/01/2024.